r2e2-project/r2e2/README.md

 ```

 If you accidentally already cloned R2E2 without this flag (or to update an
-R2E2 source tree after a new submodule has been added, run the following
+R2E2 source tree after a new submodule has been added), run the following
 command to also fetch the dependencies:

 ```bash